How AI transforms business processes - automation, self-learning, and key technologies for 2025

 This gives businesses real advantages: higher efficiency and lower costs.
 For example, companies using AI for logistics cut costs by 15-20%, and retailers that rolled out AI-driven personalized offers increased conversion by 25-30%.

-Adapting business processes for AI is a major transformation that makes a business more flexible and efficient.
-AI helps not only speed up tasks but also make decisions by analyzing data in real time.
-Banks use AI to create personalized investment recommendations, which significantly raises customer satisfaction.
+Adapting business processes to AI is a major transformation that makes a business more agile and efficient.
+AI helps not only speed up tasks but also support decision-making by analyzing data in real time.
+In banking, AI is used to create personalized investment recommendations, which significantly improves customer satisfaction.

 In this article we look at how adopting AI can transform a company's processes, which technologies it takes, and what benefits a business gains after adaptation.